-T-Mobile G2x Gingerbread update available via LG update toolAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile G2x Gingerbread update available via LG update toolAlex Wagner - Editorial Director of News and Content

 Well, this is a bit of a surprise.
 After months of waiting for the T-Mobile G2x to get its own taste of Android 2.3 Gingerbread, the update has finally be made available via LG's own software update tool.
 The new software carries the build number GRI40 and weighs in at 178MB.
 Those of you interested in getting a taste of the G2x's new treat will need to download LG's updater right here in order to get the ball rolling.
 It's worth mentioning that the update tool is Windows only and that there's been no word from LG or T-Mobile about an over the air update (or any update at all, for that matter), so those of you without access to a Windows machine seem to be out of luck for the time being.
 Also, those of you that aren't totally comfortable with downloading LG's tool and trying to update your phone manually may be better off waiting for an OTA.

 Keeping up with the Gingerbread news, today a leaked version of the T-Mobile G2 Android 2.3 update hit the Web for all to try.
 There are a few issues with the leaked software, like the lack of a 3-button reset and some keyboard backlight issues, but it's also said to be packing a better radio and speedier boot-up and response times.
 There's no way to root or revert back to Froyo if you install the leaked build, but if the pros of the leak outweigh the cons for you, you can find all of the links and installation instructions you need right here.